DavidRach/CytometryQC/README.md

 ## `CytometryQC`: You get a QC website, you get a QC website, everyone gets a QC website.

 Building off infrastructure used to build the [UMGCCFCSS InstrumentQC](https://umgccfcss.github.io/InstrumentQC/index.html) website, this R package generalizes and automates the process to allow other flow cytometry cores to quickly generate equivalent InstrumentQC webpages for their own respective instruments.
+Let's get started.

 ### Installation